FelixMalfait/star-history/public/blog/star-history-monthly-pick-202306.md

-# Star History Monthly Pick | June 2023
+# Issue History Monthly Pick | June 2023

 Last month's [post](/blog/star-history-monthly-pick-202305) was for marketers and analysts, but this issue returns to the DevTools category.
 In June, we discovered quite a few great tools for you devs!